Skip to content

 thr_clouds float

-threshold used to discriminate aerosol from clouds: data[peak(z)] / data[base(z)] >= thr_clouds.
+threshold used to discriminate aerosol from clouds: data[peak(z)] / data[base(z)] >= thr_clouds (only for 'vg' method).

 4.0